 - meet the threshold English language requirement of competent English

-- nominate and hold a skilled assessment for an occupation listed on the Skilled Occupations List at the time of lodging their expression of interest.
+- nominate and hold a skilled assessment for an occupation published on the lists of eligible skilled occupations at the time of lodging their expression of interest.

 For the purpose of awarding points, the Department of Immigration and Border Protection (DIBP) considers skilled employment in the nominated occupation or a closely related occupation.

 Generally, applicants will be able to request an opinion about their skilled employment claims from the relevant assessing authority when seeking their skills assessment.
 Applicants should contact the relevant assessing authority for further information about this process.